 If I was angry with my significant other, he implied I was being myopic for focusing on supposedly small issues.
-He invoked lofty notions of love and forgiveness for the same reason Trump invoked ISIS: to illustrate the necessity of looking past the problem for a worthier cause.
+He invoked lofty notions of love and forgiveness for the same reason Trump invoked ISIS: to illustrate the necessity of looking past the problems for a worthier cause.

 Beware people who tell you your problems are small.
-They don’t get to singlehandedly decide what’s important.
+They don’t get to single-handedly decide what’s important.
 And if they claim to be the authorities on the topic, it’s often to serve themselves.

 More often than not, the “small” problems are the ones they’ve contributed to — and the “small” problems can add up to something much bigger.

 More Radical Reads: You’re Not Overreacting: 7 Ways to Avoid Being Gaslit When You Stand Up For Yourself